quantiota/SKA-quantitative-finance/volume_phase_geometry/README.md

 # ODE Time Series Transform: A Volume-Based Indicator Using SQL and the Cosine Function

+Embedding Volume Flow with ODE Transforms: A Real-Time SQL Indicator with Geometric Phase Insights

 ## Introduction

 In high-frequency financial markets, understanding the dynamics of price formation and trade volume is a persistent challenge.
 Classical statistical indicators often fall short in capturing the temporal causality and geometric structures underlying tick-level price action.
 To address this, we explore a novel approach that bridges signal processing, dynamical systems, and market microstructure by embedding trade volume into the structure of a **harmonic oscillator**.